 “Type 1 diabetes was formerly called ‘juvenile diabetes,’ a misnomer because children don’t outgrow it when they become adults.”

-November is Diabetes Awareness Month and November 14th is World Diabetes Day.
-November 14 is the birthday of Dr. Banting, who along with Best, discovered insulin in 1921.
+November is National Diabetes Awareness Month in the USA, and annually the International Diabetes Federation proclaims November 14th as World Diabetes Day.
+This date is chosen because it is the birthday of Fredrick Banting, who, along with Charles Best, discovered insulin in 1922.

 In October, we are flooded with everything pink for breast cancer awareness.
 Everyone knows what a pink ribbon means.
 But what about blue circles?
 Grey ribbons with a red blood drop?
 Do people who aren’t affected by diabetes even know the significance of the color or symbol?